 Where you can, renew agreements with customers and suppliers – especially if they’re critical to business performance.
 If there’s a big client that represents half of your revenue, a prospective buyer is going to want to see they’re locked in to using you.
 Similarly, if you have a great deal on supplies, get it in writing.

 Formalise your ways of working.
 Write down how the business operates, who’s responsible for what, what order things get done in, and what systems you use.
 Think of this as a manual for running the business that will help a new owner hit the ground running.
 Don’t write this all at once or you’ll burn out.
 Document a different aspect of operations each week.
 If you have employees, have them write the parts that are relevant to their jobs.

 Getting your business valued

-OK, here’s the million-dollar question (well, hopefully it’s a million-dollar question) – how much is the business worth?
+OK, here’s the million-pound question (well, hopefully it’s a million-pound question) – how much is the business worth?
 Figuring this out takes special skills so you’ll need professional support.

 Some accountants can do an evaluation so, if you’re selling your business to a known buyer, such as an employee or family member, then you might want to go that route.
 If you need to find a buyer, however, then you might want to hire a broker to help with the valuation as you’ll need them to market the business anyway.

 Three methods of business valuation

 When selling your business, an expert can take three approaches to estimate its value: